 END OF SERVICE BENEFITS

-- Employees cannot be terminated without end of service benefits (EOSB) payment.
+- Employees cannot be terminated without end-of-service benefits (EOSB) payment.

 - Where EOSB are due, the employer cannot reduce or deduct the gratuity amount based on the employee’s contract type and/or resignation date.